iamfarghali/react/tips.md

     - export provider and useTheme hook
   - In App component wrap your application with the theme provider
   - In TogglerTheme (a button) component use useTheme hook to get access to toggleTheme functionality

+## 14-hero

+### Multi Themes

+In **12-portfolio** I've built dark/light theme based on background/foreground
+but I think this approache doesnot fit properly, so I depend on background color from 50 to 950, theme color from 50 to 950, and accent color.

+### Multi Languages

+- LangContext

+To change site's language and document's direction, and presist the user prefered language in localstorage, and make sharing lang,setLang easier.

+- LangSwitcher

+Just component that responsiable for UI language switcher buttons

+- data.js

+Here where I added the whole site's text for each language, its an object with key 'en' for english text and key 'ar' for arabic text, each key consists of object with key/value for each bit of text.

+What if there is a highlighted part in some text?
+In this case I made the key's value is a function that takes highlight component that used inside it where highlighted part be.